 Note that some strings have been validated before these variations were decided, so if you see a different version, please reject it and submit a new string.
 If we ever get global searching across all projects, we’ll handle it then.

-Other changes would be where demo content uses dollars and a US city that could be changed to pounds and London respectively.
+Other changes would be where demo content uses dollars and an American city that could be changed to pounds and London respectively.

 Order of Translations